 A cheeky moment from Charlotte.
-Duchess of Cambridge asked her daughter to wave at the crowd gathered outside and Charlotte greeted them in her own style.
-Leaving big laughter behind.
+Princess Charlotte saw her grandpa on the other side and greeted him in her own style, leaving big laughter behind.

 There were two races during the sailing competition.
 In the first race team, William’s boat ended in the third place, while the Duchess’ boat was on seventh with Tusk boat leading on the first position.

 The race finished with the Tusk boat winning both the races.
 Adventurer Bear Grylls was sailing the Tusk boat.
 London Air Ambulance was in the second position.
 William’s boat finished in fifth place in the second race and overall third place.